Building Frequently Asked Questions

 Payments for building consents can be made by cheque, cash or EFTPOS at any of Council's service centres or may be paid online.
 The final invoice must be paid before your building consent can be uplifted.

 Building consent processing time depends on the complexity of your project and whether or not you have provided us with sufficient information.
 All consents are required to be approved within 20 working days.
 However if information is deficient the clock is stopped and you will be asked to provide further information.
 The clock restarts once all requested information is received.

-You may decide not to do the work, in which case the consent will lapse, or you may apply for an extension of time to start the work - These are considered on a case by case basis.
-Requests for an extension of time must be made on the appropriate form and be received before the expiry date.
+- If your build is delayed you may apply for an extension of time.
+These are considered on a case by case basis.
+Requests must be made on the appropriate form and received before the expiry date.